-A £25 million annual investment into pancreatic cancer would start to change the survival odds and reverse the historic legacy of underfunding.
+An annual investment of £35 million into pancreatic cancer would reverse the historic legacy of underfunding and change survival odds.

-Only with sustained investment can we build the momentum needed and the faster new approaches and treatments will come.
+Only through significant and consistent investment can we build the momentum needed and the faster new approaches and treatments will come.
 Now, more than ever, we need to make sure research funding for pancreatic cancer is prioritised – we cannot afford for research to be set back any further.

 Why we know things can change – spotlight on leukaemia

 We know that the right level of funding can change everything.
 For example, there’s been incredible progress in leukaemia thanks to significant and consistent investment.
 Between 1972 and 2011 survival has quadrupled.
 Now is the time to make this happen for pancreatic cancer.